 We have a management agreement template that can be adjusted to reflect the parties’ respective roles and the split of revenue.

-We have a bespoke cloud-based supported housing management system (developed by a supported housing provider) that enables the registered provider to fulfil its regulatory oversight responsibilities and enables the supported housing provider to manage its housing and support roles.
-This costs just a few pence per week per occupied bed space and is Housing Benefit eligible.
+We recommend a bespoke cloud-based supported housing management system (developed by a supported housing provider) that enables the registered provider to fulfil its regulatory oversight responsibilities and enables the supported housing provider to manage its housing and support roles.
+This costs just a few pence per day per occupied bed space and is Housing Benefit eligible.

 Management agreement relationships where the registered provider owns the property can be quite unequal.
 The Exempt Accommodation Project is intended for supported housing providers that own or lease their own property to work with registered providers on a more equal basis.